YuniqueCore/multiio/README.md

 multiio_pipeline configs.yaml
 ```

-will read all three config files and write them as a JSON sequence (or array),
+will read all three config files and write them as a single JSON array, ready
-ready for further processing or inspection.
+for further processing or inspection.

 ## License